wanghran/CS247_Project/data/README.md

 ### Baseline Models
 1. 'train_idx.npy' and 'test_idx.npy' contain the index of our train set (80%) and test set (20%) we keep it all the same across all the experiments

-2. '*.npz' contains the data after our preprocess.
-Usually the sparse matrixs that are directly used in our experiments

-3. 'active.npz' 'installed.npz' contains the adjacent matrix between user(each line) and APP£¬device(each column).
-We have 2 matrics because the for each user, there is app installed and app active £¨they share the same device information£©

-4. active_wapplabel.npz' contains the original features (concatenation of one-hot vector), it is mainly used in label propagation based GCN model and is concatenated to the feature get from label propagation

-5. 'best_model.pth¡¯ is the trained model for label propagated GCN

 ### hGCN

 The prefix full_ indicates if the file is used as the small dataset or the full size dataset